-A website or blog built with WordPress comes with great built-in content linking features, such as menus, permalinks, image links, archives, categories, and tags pages, site search pages, link widgets, sidebar widgets (e.g. Recent Posts), entries RSS, an internal linking tool, post excerpt links, etc. Additional link features can also be added to WordPress using a range of plugins.
-In short, WordPress is perfect for linking content both internally and externally.
+WordPress provides great built-in content linking functions, such as menus, permalinks, text links, tags, archives, and categories pages, search results pages, link widgets, sidebar widgets (e.g. Recent Posts), entries RSS, an internal link tool, read more tags, etc. Additional linking functionality can also be added to WordPress using a range of plugins.
+In short, WordPress is an ideal platform for creating extensive content linking.

-Internal links are simply links added to your content to other sections of your website or blog.
+Internal content linking simply means adding hyperlinks in your content to other sections of your website or blog.

 “An internal link is a type of hyperlink on a webpage to another page or resource, such as an image or document, on the same website or domain.
 Hyperlinks are considered either “external” or “internal” depending on their target or destination.
 Generally, a link to a page outside the same domain or website is considered external, whereas one that points at another section of the same webpage or to another page of the same website or domain is considered internal.” (source: Wikipedia)

 (Wikipedia’s pages provide great examples of internal linking)

 Adding links to other posts provides several benefits, not only for the website owner, but also for web visitors and search engines.
 Internal linking enables users to view more content and ensures that search bots can better index web pages.

 Benefit Of Using Internal Content Links #1 – Improve Your Website Usability And Create A Better User Experience

 (Use internal linking to improve site navigation and create a better user experience.)